barumau/panlingue/eng/eske_i_jawabe.md

 - You can understand the structure of a sentence without knowing the meaning of all words.
 - You don't have to memorize the word class with each word separately – words include that information in the last vowel!
-- Word derivation is symmetric because word stems are neutral in Pandunia.
+- Word derivation is symmetric because word stems are neutral in Panlingue.
    - A word stem becomes a verb, a noun or a modifier only when the corresponding vowel ending is added.
-   - Even transitive and intransitive verbs are symmetric in Pandunia, so we always know is the subject the agent or the recipient of the action.
+   - Even transitive and intransitive verbs are symmetric in Panlingue, so we always know is the subject the agent or the recipient of the action.

 Word class marking is a very efficient method to realize a functional grammar.
-It is done in Pandunia with a minimal set of only four endings.
+It is done in Panlingue with a minimal set of only four endings.
 (In comparison, Esperanto employs 10 basic and 7 combined endings.)

-#### Why agglutinating structure was chosen for Pandunia?
+#### Why agglutinating structure was chosen for Panlingue?

-Different structures were considered and tested during the development of Pandunia.
+Different structures were considered and tested during the development of Panlingue.
 The main choice was between an agglutinating and an isolating structure.

 1. In an agglutinating language every word can be clearly divided